“Layla, try not to bring attention to yourself,” Jason warned me, swiping his key-card, getting us into the building.

 Jason stared wide-eyed at me.
 “Don’t tell me that we’re risking our lives for a necklace.
 I could have sent someone down to collect it.”

 “You know it’s not just a necklace.
 Mimi protected the talisman from anyone that wasn’t family.”
 I reminded him, lowering the delicate chain over my head.
 With the rosary safely on my body, I started to search through the dresser drawers, only finding my dated clothes.
 “Shit, the album is missing.”

-Instinctively Jason slid his hand along the edge of the dresser.
 My dresser.
-The dresser he spent the last 150 years of our marriage carving intricate knots work into.
+The dresser Jason spent the last 150 years of our marriage carving intricate knots work.
 I learned a long time ago to let go of anger when I lost my possession to those who hunted us.
+Instinctively Jason slid his hand along the edge of the dresser.
 With a pop, the side panel eased open.
 He knelt, shoving his hand into the crevasse, and pulled out a weathered booked.
 “Not missing, just in a safe place.”

 I clutched the album to my chest, pressing the rosary deep into my skin.
-I could feel the power of the prayer stones radiated through my body.
-Hundreds of years of spells and magic had been sealed into its pages only to be unlocked by those born of the Morrison bloodline.
+I could feel the power of the prayer stones radiating through my body.
+Sealed into the pages were hundreds of years of magical spells only to be unlocked by someone of the Morrison bloodline.

 “Oh shit.”
 My wings unveiled, dropping to the ground.
 The glamour had worn off faster than I expected.
 In the hazy mirror, I watched my blonde hair return to its natural rose gold as my blue eyes faded to violet.
 It was only a matter of time before the glamour masking my blood disappeared, setting off the alarms.

 “Jesus Layla,” He threw his jacket over my shoulders.
 “You need to give me a heads up.”